Last Updated on

-Since Brisbane is the last stop on your 10-day itinerary, make sure to do all your shopping on Queen Street Mall in CBD.
+Since Brisbane is the last stop on your 10-days Australia itinerary, make sure to do all your shopping on Queen Street Mall in CBD.
 There is a heritage-listed shopping arcade called Brisbane Arcade that is worth checking out.

 And if you like to shop, wander around James Street Precinct in Fortitude Valley.
 The area has the swankiest boutique stores selling clothing, jewellery and other items.